ProperCode/Clickless-Mouse/readme.md

 By reacting to user mouse movements this program simulates left/right mouse button click, double left mouse button click and left/right mouse button holding. <br/>

-Clickless Mouse can be used with a virtual keyboard to type by moving mouse (e.g. [Free Virtual Keyboard](https://freevirtualkeyboard.com/)). <br/>
+Clickless Mouse can be used with a virtual keyboard to type by moving a mouse (e.g. [Free Virtual Keyboard](https://freevirtualkeyboard.com/)). <br/>

 By using Clickless Mouse with a virtual keyboard a user can fully control a computer by moving a mouse.<br/>